-The auditors of the Corporation are KPMG LLP.
-The Corporation's consolidated financial statements as of December 31, 2015, and for the year then ended have been filed under NI 51-102 in reliance on the report of KPMG LLP, given their authority as experts in auditing and accounting.
-The Corporation have been advised that KPMG LLP is independent in accordance with the rules of professional conduct which govern its professional activities in the Province of Ontario in connection with their audit of the consolidated financial statements of the Corporation for the year ended December 31, 2015.
+The auditors of the Corporation are PricewaterhouseCoopers LLP.
+The Corporation's consolidated financial statements as of December 31, 2016, and for the year then ended have been filed under NI 51-102 in reliance on the report of PricewaterhouseCoopers LLP, given their authority as experts in auditing and accounting.
+PricewaterhouseCoopers LLP are independent with respect to the Corporation within the meaning of the Code of Professional Conduct of the Chartered Professional Accountants of British Columbia.